Books and Authors

-Books and Authors was an Australian television series which aired from December 1956 to 1 September 1957.
-Broadcast live on Sydney station ATN-7 in a 15-minute time-slot on Sundays, as the title suggests the series focused on the authors of books.
+Books and Authors is an Australian television series which aired from December 1956 to September 1957.
+Broadcast live on Sydney station ATN-7 in a fifteen-minute time-slot on Sundays, the series focused on the authors of books.
 It is not known if any of the episodes were kinescoped.

 Format

 In each episode, Colin Simpson interviewed a different author.